-After the first-ever Asian edition of Music Cities Convention was held in Chengdu, China in April 2019 and welcomed 450+ delegates, the event is now virtually traveling back to Asia in November 2020 for its 9th global edition!
+After the first-ever Asian edition of Music Cities Convention was held in Chengdu, China in April 2019 and welcomed 450+ delegates, the event virtually travelled back to Asia in November 2020 for its 9th global edition!

 Seoul, the capital and largest metropolis of South Korea, boasts a thriving music scene and has set ambitious goals to establish its position as a global music city.

-From the record-breaking phenomenon of K-Pop to international music festivals, from renowned music institutes to a rich live music offer, we’ll learn all about Seoul’s plans and strategies as well as other global initiatives and case studies.
+From the record-breaking phenomenon of K-Pop to international music festivals, from renowned music institutes to a rich live music offer, we learned all about Seoul’s plans and strategies as well as other global initiatives and case studies.

 Live Music Showcases

 City leaders, musicians, festival/event directors, real estate professionals, economic development professionals, academics, music industry professionals, night-time economy managers, culture officers, non-profit leaders, for-profit executives, tourism directors and anyone else with an interest or focus on how music is instrumental in creating vibrant and sustainable cities.

 Global music city policies, music & economic development, music & health, music city and technology, music & education, role of music in future cities, night time economy, supporting musicians, city & place branding, music & peace, music tourism, music & real estate, music & community building and more.

 SESSION 2 - THE NEW MUSIC CITIES: BEST PRACTICES FROM AROUND THE WORLD